MosesSupposes/Purescript-By-Example/text/chapter8.md

 ## The Effect Monad

-The goal of the `Effect` monad is to provide a well-typed API for computations with side-effects, while at the same time generating efficient Javascript.
+The goal of the `Effect` monad is to provide a well-typed API for computations with side-effects, while at the same time generating efficient JavaScript.

 Here is an example.
 It uses the `purescript-random` package, which defines functions for generating random numbers: